vanling/docs/configuration/flows.md

 <!--
 What is Task Automation?

+Oversimplification of the internet:
+- Get Data
+- Process Data
+- Send Data
-Oversimplification of the internet: Get Data, Process Data, Send Data Database data stored as rows and columns
+Database data stored as rows and columns
 Web Request -> JSON
 JSON -> Operations and Transformations
-Scripts
+Scripts ->
-Control Flow
+Control Flow ->
+Events ->
+Async/Sync ->

 ### JSON

 As you [create a flow](#create-a-flow), remember that the Flow Object is a JSON object.
 So all keys and values must follow [JSON syntax](https://www.w3schools.com/js/js_json_syntax.asp).
-In general, this means each `key` must be a string, which can contain _but cannot begin with_ a number.
+In general, this means each `key` must be a string, which can contain but cannot begin with a number.
 Each `value` can be of the following type:

 ```json
 {